SwagLyrics/autosynch/README.md

 ## dependencies
 Using autosynch requires a trained model for vocal isolation as well as PortAudio.
-To get both, simply execute:
+For mp3 support, SoX is required.
+On MacOS/Linux, get everything by
+executing:
 - `./setup.sh`

 If permission is denied, first execute: